 If you are an eligible small business entity, you may choose to calculate deductions for your depreciating assets using these rules.
 Under the small business entity depreciation rules, the taxable purpose proportion (which includes the proportion the asset is used in your income-earning activities) of the adjustable value and some other costs (see description below under Depreciating assets generally), of most:

-- depreciating assets costing less than \$1,000 each (excluding input tax credit entitlements) can be written off immediately - other depreciating assets with an effective life of less than 25 years are pooled in a general small business pool and deducted at the rate of 30% - depreciating assets with an effective life of 25 years or more are pooled in a long-life small business pool and deducted at the rate of 5% - newly acquired assets are deducted at either 15% or 2.5% (half the relevant pool rate) in the first year, regardless of when they were acquired during the year.
+- depreciating assets costing less than \$6,500 each (excluding input tax credit entitlements) can be written off immediately - other depreciating assets are pooled in a general small business pool and deducted at the rate of 30% - newly acquired assets are deducted at 15% (half the pool rate) in the first year, regardless of when they were acquired during the year.